akhilesh-dinesh/rick-and-morty-app/README.md

 # Rick and Morty Character Explorer

+Find the Live demo for this project at https://akhilesh-dinesh-rick-and-morty.vercel.app/

 This is a React + TypeScript application built with Vite that allows users to explore characters from the Rick and Morty universe.
 It features a paginated character list, detailed character information, and a responsive design.

 ## Features